-Our SENCO, Mrs Johnson, is an experienced teacher who has taught in both Key Stage One & Two.
-They are allocated at least one day a week to manage SEN provision.
+Our SENCO, Mrs Wilson, is an experienced teacher who has taught in Key Stage Two.

+She is allocated at least one day a week to manage SEN provision.

 We have a team of teaching assistants, including three higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.